 Even our bravest patients give a shudder when they hear the words root canal.
 These restorative treatments have earned an unfair reputation for being extremely painful.
 At Ultimate Dental, we work hard to offer comfortable dentistry services to keep patients’ smiles whole and healthy, and we have good news about root canal therapy.
 It actually relieves pain and dental sensitivity for most patients.
-Skilled restorative dentist, Sammi Hadad, DDS, and our entire Brownstown Charter Township team offer effective dental services to relieve pain and renew oral health – yes – even root canals.
+Skilled restorative dentist, Dr. Hadad, Dr. Wisniewski, and the Ultimate Dental team offer effective dental services to relieve pain and renew oral health – yes – even root canals.
 If you’re interested in learning more, call to schedule an appointment with our team today.

 Root Canals – Brownstown